Heavy lifting: the 1,000 lb. Challenge

 |0

 This work, Heavy lifting: the 1,000 lb.
-Challenge [Image 1 of 2], by SPC Derrik Tribbey, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+Challenge, by SPC Derrik Tribbey, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT